saisrinivaslakkakula/saisrinivaslakkakula/README.md

 - 👀 I’m interested in Full-stack web development (React.js, Node.js) Application development using Java/C++;
 - 🌱 I’m currently learning Enterprise System Design.
 - 💞️ I’m looking to collaborate on any open source projects
-- 📫 reach out me @ saisrinu.lakkakula@gmail.com
+- 📫 reach out to me @ saisrinu.lakkakula@gmail.com

 <!---
 saisrinivaslakkakula/saisrinivaslakkakula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.